-In my opinion, EVERY ADULT needs a Health Care Directive!
-I include the preparation of a Health Care Directive in the estate planning I do for clients.
-While you do not need an attorney to prepare your Health Care Directive, I have found that it is a document that people tend to put off.
-I also have found that when clients are in the future planning mode, it is a good time and it makes sense to think about these issues and prepare these documents.
+In my opinion, every adult needs a health care directive.
+I include it in all estate planning for clients.
+While you do not need an attorney to prepare your directive, I have found that this is a document many people tend to put off because it can present uncomfortable situations and decisions.
+I also have found that when clients are in planning mode, it’s a good time tothink about and prepare these documents.

-Numerous forms are available from your healthcare provider and other reputable sources online.
-You do not need an attorney to prepare a Health Care Directive for you.
+Numerous forms are available from your health care provider and other reputable sources online.
+You do not need an attorney to prepare a health care directive.

-Can I use my health directive from one state to another?
+Can I use my health care directive from one state to another?

-If a Health Care Directive is valid in the state in which it was signed, many other states will honor it.
-However, each state has its own rules and procedures.
-If you are concerned about this, please consult with an attorney in the state in question.
+If a directive is valid in the state where it was signed, many other states will honor it.
+But each state has its own rules and procedures.
+If you are concerned about this, consult with an attorney in the state in question.

 How long do health care directives last?

-Health Care Directives do not expire.
-A Health Care Directive lasts until you change or cancel it.
-It is a good idea to review your Health Care Directive every few years and if you know you are facing a critical illness or medical procedures.
+These directives do not expire.
+They last until you change or cancel them.
+It is a good idea to review your directive every few years and whenever you face critical illness or medical procedures.

 Does a health care directive need to be notarized?

-Minnesota requires that a Health Care Directive be either notarized or witnessed by two people.
+Minnesota requires that a directive be either notarized or witnessed by two people.

-Are you looking for help with a Health Care Directive?
-Call estate planning attorney, Amy Kuronen at: 218-293-7334
+Are you looking for help with a health care directive?
+Call estate planning attorney Amy Kuronen, 218-293-7334